elenam/SortingCompetitionMaterials2016/README.md

 I will post a script for running this program (with a correctness check and all), but for now a couple of things to know: run your program out of `/tmp` directory to avoid overhead of communications with the file server, and pin your program to a single core, i.e. run it like this:
 ``taskset -c 0 java GroupN``

+## Results of the competition

+Results will be posted shortly.
+Please keep in mind that results are preliminary until the correctness analysis is done.

+## Correctness analysis

+Each group is assigned another group to check whether that group followed all the rules as spefcified above and in clarifications sent to the class list.
+If any issues are reported, the group in question can reply if they think they have followed the rules.

+The correctness analysis reports are due Monday Oct 24, and the responses (if any) are due Wedn Oct 26.
+After this process completes, the competition results are final.

+## Presentations

+Presentations will be in the lab Th Nov 3 at 2pm.
+The requirements will be posted shortly.

 ### Credits

 Thanks to Kevin Arhelger who suggested the starting idea and to Stephen Adams for an independent, somewhat similar, suggestion.
 Also thanks to Peter Dolan for a helpful conversation.